-Botox is a toxin derived from the bacteria Clostridium botulinum.
+Botox meaning is a toxin derived from the bacteria Clostridium botulinum.
 Botox is most well known for reducing the appearance of fine lines and wrinkles but has several applications in the medical field.
 Botox is the most popular non-surgical cosmetic treatment available.

 How Botox Works